Sample-Optimal Quantum Estimators for Pure-State Trace Distance and Fidelity via Samplizer: Techniques

 \subsection{Optimality}

-Our quantum algorithms for pure-state trace distance and square root fidelity estimations is sample-optimal due to the sample complexity lower bound $\Omega\rbra{1/\varepsilon^2}$ noted in \cite{Wan24}.
-Based on the this lower bound and our quantum algorithm for \cref{thm:main}, we show a matching sample complexity lower bound (up to a constant factor) for the $k$-samplizer for pure states when $k$ is constant.
+Our quantum algorithm in \cref{thm:main} for pure-state trace distance and square root fidelity estimations is sample-optimal due to the sample complexity lower bound $\Omega\rbra{1/\varepsilon^2}$ noted in \cite{Wan24}.
+Based on these, we show a matching sample complexity lower bound (up to a constant factor) for the $k$-samplizer for pure states when $k$ is constant.